Skip to main content

 > "HELLO, WORLD!"

-As you can see the first argument to the tagged template function is an array, but luckily for us the first argument of String.prototype.split is handled in the following way:
+As you can see, the first argument to the tagged template function is an array.
+Luckily for us, the first argument of String.prototype.split is handled in the following way:

 And coercing an array with one string in it is the same as the string itself: